We want your feedback on flood mitigation options

 Flood affected areas across the entire City have been prioritised for assessment over the coming years

 It’s important to investigate all the possible options to reduce flood risk.
 Some options may work better than others.
 Some may even make the problem worse, or just move the flood water to another community.
-This study aims to identify cost-effective solution to reduce the impact of flooding to homes and businesses in the identified priority areas.
+This study aims to identify cost-effective solutions to reduce the impact of flooding to homes and businesses in the identified priority areas.

 Council takes a proactive approach to managing known flood issues within the region.
 Council is aware of a number of flood affected areas on Bribie Island, as well as across the entire Local Government Area.
 Council has created a prioritised list of areas with problematic flooding, and the floodplain team systematically investigates mitigation solutions (such as drainage upgrades, detention basins, levees etc) and/or flood risk management opportunities (such as early warning flood gauges) for these areas.
-There are a number of areas in the Moreton Bay Local Government Area which are on this list, and it does take time and financial resources to identify the correct solution and implement it.
+There are a number of areas in the Moreton Bay Local Government Area which are on this list, and it does take time and financial resources to identify the correct solutions and implement them.

 Timeline

-Timeline item 1 - active
+• Timeline item 1 - complete

 Share your flood stories

-Closing 3 March 2025.
+January - March 2025.

 Help us understand how floods impact your community.

-Timeline item 2 - incomplete
+• Timeline item 2 - active

 Feedback on draft options

-Timeline item 3 - incomplete
+• Timeline item 3 - incomplete

 Options chosen for further investigation